wbudic/LifeLog/Current Development Check List.md

 ### v.1.6 and less

-* $CUR_MTH_SVIEW - Start view page is for current month, and the sticky set.
+* &#10004; $CUR_MTH_SVIEW - Start view page is for current month, and the sticky set.
 * &#10004; Some System settings to be stored in session.
 As these are  known even before logon.
   * i.e. $SESSN_EXPR, $RELEASE_VER, $TIME_ZONE, $LOG_PATH
 * &#10004; Various system setups, not dealing well with $ENV{'home'} in multi perl environment, releases.

 ## Urgent FIXES and Known Issuses

-* CVS Export and Import has not been implemented for RTF type log entries.
+* &#10004; CVS Export and Import has not been implemented for RTF type log entries.
+  * CVS feature has been made obsolete, it shouldn't be used.
 * &#10004; Expired sessions, swallow submits into void.
 * &#10004; Dynamic toggle of page sections, interaction fixed, bettered.